sageerify/Final-Project/README.md

 # Random User Fetcher

-This project is a small interactive application designed to fetch random users from an API and provide options to filter users by gender and view detailed user information.
+This project is a small and very simple interactive application designed to fetch random users from an API and provide options to filter users by gender and view detailed user information.

 ---